CBMT-DT: Technical information

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CBMT began broadcasting its digital signal over-the-air on February 21, 2005.
-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, the station's digital signal remained on UHF channel 21, using virtual channel 6.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, the station's digital signal remained on UHF channel 21, using virtual channel 6.

 Former transmitters

-CBMT once operated over 50 analogue rebroadcasters throughout the province of Quebec and in three communities in northern Manitoba: Brochet, Poplar River, and Shamattawa.
+CBMT once operated over 50 analog rebroadcasters throughout the province of Quebec and in three communities in northern Manitoba: Brochet, Poplar River, and Shamattawa.

-Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down the CBC's and Radio-Canada's remaining analogue transmitters on July 31, 2012.
+Due to federal funding reductions to the CBC, in April 2012, the CBC responded with substantial budget cuts, which included shutting down the CBC's and Radio-Canada's remaining analog transmitters on July 31, 2012.
 None of the CBC or Radio-Canada's rebroadcasters were converted to digital.

 Transmitters in mandatory markets were required to go digital or be taken off the air by the transition deadline of August 31, 2011.
-The CBC had originally decided that none of its rebroadcasters will transition to digital and instead will remain in analogue.
+The CBC had originally decided that none of its rebroadcasters will transition to digital and instead will remain in analog.
 The CBC had rebroadcasters of CBMT in the following mandatory markets: